Calabi-Yau Metrics with K\"ahler Moduli Dependence: Conclusions

 We have applied this strategy to two Calabi--Yau three-folds with $h^{1,1}(X)=2$, namely a bi-cubic hypersurface in $\mathbb{P}^2 \times \mathbb{P}^2$ and a bi-degree $(2,4)$ hypersurface in $\mathbb{P}^1 \times \mathbb{P}^3$.
 In both case, we have chosen a single point in complex structure moduli space such that the associated manifold has a large discrete symmetry.
-This discrete symmetry is not freely-acting and it is not a priori clear that it should be respected by the Ricci-flat metric.
-However, we have checked numerically that this is indeed the case.
+As a consistency check of both the numerical fit and the truncation scheme, we employed a symmetry-agnostic Ansatz and verified numerically that the resulting fit reproduces the same symmetry.
 These symmetries considerably simplify the structure of our analytic Ansatz as basis functions are forced to combine into invariant combinations.
 For the bi-cubic manifold, this leads to a compact and highly accurate analytic expression.
 For the second example, despite a smaller symmetry group and a more complicated Ansatz, most invariants turn out to have sub-leading contributions and can be neglected with only a marginal increase in error.